 As we all know, weight loss occurs when we burn more calories than we take in.
 A calorie deficit is a difference between the number of calories you consume and the number of calories you expend.
 When you create a calorie deficit your body burns fat as an energy source to make up for the missing calories (6).

 There are two ways to create a calorie deficit: cutting calories through diet and burning calories through exercise.
+You can also use a combination of both.

 Before you decide how to go about creating a calorie deficit, you need to calculate your calorie needs.